Submissions for SOUND BITES 13 are now OPEN

 -

-Actors: Actors can be Union, Non-Union, or a combination of both.
-We can help with casting through our files.
-Most actors, even some highly accomplished with Broadway credits, will usually be willing to work on a new piece.
-However, you will need to work around their schedules.
-(TEN ACTORS MAX)
+Actors: Actors can be Union, non-Union, or a combination of both.
+We can help with casting through our in-house casting director.
+We’ve found that many actors will be eager to work on a new piece.
+Past SOUND BITES Festivals have even included actors currently in Broadway shows.
+You will need to work around their schedules, however.

 -